Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

-   4. **src/data/prep-climate-data.R**: Download monthly climate data for time span of interest (2000-2018) and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are available in data/wc2-1 directory)
+   4. **src/data/prep-climate-data.R**: Download monthly climate data for time span of interest (2000-2018) and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are available in data/wc2-1 directory); resulting rasters are in 2.5 minute resolution
-   5. **src/data/prep-forecast-data.R**: Download monthly climate data for ensemble of forecast climate models and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are available in data/ensemble sub-directories)
+   5. **src/data/prep-forecast-data.R**: Download monthly climate data for ensemble of forecast climate models and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are available in data/ensemble sub-directories); resulting rasters are in 2.5 minute resolution
 2. Preparing R scripts for analyses of individual species
    1. **src/bash/build-scripts-SDM.sh**: bash shell scripts to build species distribution models for individual species; one script is built for each